mnit016/cv/README.md

 Participate on developing a CI/CD pipeline to onboard/deploy micro-services from multiple teams to Kubernetes.
 Do Infra support on creation / troubleshooting for whole project.
 Analyze data for monthly reports (Cost, Traffic, Business Activities...)
-As a leader of a small team with 5 members, manage an EventBus System with several application around (RestAPI and FrontEnd)
+As a leader of a small team with 5 members, manage an EventBus System with several applications around (RestAPI and FrontEnd)
 - **Tech stack**:
 Azure Cloud, DevOps, Kubernetes, Spring, Java, RestAPI, Apache Pulsar, Istio, Terraform, Vault, Dynatrace